USS Navarro: Laotian crisis

 The Laotian situation entailed changes of embarkation plans for the 1st Battalion, 4th Marines, while Navarro was in Hawaii.
 Originally intended for a practice assault on California beaches, the Marines were instead carried under sealed orders to Okinawa.

 After participating in large scale amphibious demonstrations for the president in January 1962, Navarro deployed to the Western Pacific 22 January, for a seven-month tour with the 7th Fleet.
 When a further deterioration of the Laotian situation seemed imminent, the president ordered a task force to move toward Indochina 12 May.
 Navarro carried a portion of the 1,800 embarked Marines of this force.

 When aircraft carrier Valley Forge, Navarro, and dock landing ship Point Defiance arrived in the Gulf of Siam, they were directed to off-load their 1,800-man Battalion Landing Team by helicopter from the Gulf to Bangkok, Thailand.
 This force bolstered the Thai defense against possible attack by Laotian communists.

 Navarro departed Okinawa 11 August and arrived Long Beach 25 August for upkeep and operational readiness training.

+Project SHAD

+Navarro was subjected to at least two simulated biological weapon attacks in the first half of 1963 under Project SHAD.

+Movie

 The ship's boats were used for the re-creation of the Normandy landings of 6 June 1944, in the 1964 film The Americanization of Emily, starring James Garner and Julie Andrews.
 This is a minor anachronism to the film, as the Navarro was laid down after D-Day.